 When it comes to cave diving, Mexico offers something for everyone.
 Whether a novice or experienced cave diver, Mexico has fantastic dive sites perfect for learning new skills and exploring your passion.
-Suppose you’re interested in becoming a TDI Full Cave Diver and want to explore the option of learning to dive in caves in Mexico.
-In that case, this blog post will give you all the information you need to get started on your path to becoming a certified cave diver:

 There’s so much more to cave diving than just donning a wetsuit and jumping into the water.
 From technical diving equipment requirements to specialized dive training programs, Divers UnderGround is here for you!

 Cave diving is a type of diving that requires technical diving knowledge.
 It is not something that can or should be attempted by divers without the proper training and certification.
 The risks of cave diving are significantly higher than those of conventional scuba dives because there is no direct way out of the water in case of an emergency.

 There are many different courses and levels of certification when it comes to cave diving.

 As with any other type of diving, cave diving requires training and certification from an accredited agency.
 We are an official TDI Five Star Cave Diving Center and Instructor Training Facility.
 Diving in Overhead Environments is different from other types of diving, requiring additional equipment and specialized training.